pmattes/x3270/ws3270/README.txt

 available from the x3270 Web Page, http://x3270.sourceforge.net/.

-Feel free to send comments, criticism, suggestions, complaints, etc., to Paul Mattes, Paul.Mattes@usa.net.
+Feel free to send comments, criticism, suggestions, complaints, etc., to Paul Mattes, paul.mattes@case.edu.
 Requests will be addressed as time and resources permit.

 There is also an x3270 mailing list, which also includes information about